 #1 Border Collie

 Boasting an extraordinary intelligence, this is the world’s smartest canine.
 Of course, its high intelligence is also implicated in its high pricing.
 To own this dog, you’d have to cough a fortune literally.
 It’s naturally gifted with superior instincts and is a sheepherder.
 Its impressive working ability makes it highly reliable and one of the best human companions.
 Given the quick learning curve, you never have to worry about putting the extra effort to make it get a concept.
-Sincerely speaking, having this dog would do you a great deal of service!
+Sincerely speaking, having this dog would do you a great deal of services!

 Although their miniature variety might have been used for truffle hunting which requires high intelligence and speed, this brilliant and active breed is a must-have for any hunting or outdoors enthusiast.